Chaindoc

 • Client has 5 business days to review; no response = deemed accepted.

-Notice that every payment is tied to something the client can actually review and accept or reject.
 No milestone, no invoice.
-That is the whole point of a milestone-based structure.
+That's the whole point of a milestone-based structure.

 IT and software development